flexidatalabs/flexidata-docs/docs/source/parsers/parsing_pdf_files.rst

    from flexidata.parser.pdf import PDFParser from flexidata.utils.constants import FileReaderSource, ParserMethod

-Next, you need to create an instance of the `PDFParser` class.
+Next, you need to create an instance of the :red:`PDFParser` class.
 You can specify the file path, source, parsing method, and whether to extract images or not in the constructor:

 .. code-block:: python